Today’s Reading: 1 Sam 15:1–35, James 3:13–18, Ps 119:121–136

 Saul is so caught up in his own pride and sin, that he sets up a monument to himself.
 Sin has as one of it’s chief aims to exalt man instead of God.

-Sin will cause us to feel puffed up in our flesh through our apparently good achievements we open the door to the chief sin of pride and idolatry of self.
+Sin will cause us to feel puffed up in our flesh so that through our apparently good achievements we open the door to the chief sin of pride and idolatry of self.

-Ask God to help you identity and tear down any monuments in your life to the triumphs of sin and the flesh.
-2 Corinthians 10:4–5
+Ask God to help you identify and tear down any monuments in your life to the triumphs of sin and the flesh.
+2 Corinthians 10:4–5.

 The self deception of sin